 We liaise closely with the church, school and the Hillwerke Recreational Trust.
 The aim of the group is to improve the environment in which we live.
-We consult with farmers, land owners and parishioners and take advice from Oxfordshire County Council (OCC) Rights of Way field officer for our area, The Chiltern Society and the Trust for Oxfordshire’s Environment
+We consult with farmers, land-owners and parishioners and take expert advice from Oxfordshire County Council (OCC) Rights of Way field officer for our area, The Chiltern Society and the Trust for Oxfordshire’s Environment

 We have recently opened a new permissive footpath from Kingston Blount to Crowell.
 The fenced all weather grass path is in the field alongside the hedge to the left of the B4009 on the way out of Kingston Blount.
-We thank land owner Alan Hill for providing the parish council with a 30 year licence for use of the land and for a generous grant from TOE and funding from the parish council.
+We thank land-owner Alan Hill for providing the parish council with a 30-year licence for use of the land and for a generous grant from TOE and funding from the Parish Council.
 The path now provides a safe direct link between the villages and opens up a network of paths for walkers to explore without walking on a busy road.

-FAAG worked very closely with Chiltern Society on the specification for the path surface.
-Also Chiltern Society volunteers designed and erected the pinch points at either end.
+FAAG worked very closely with Chiltern Society on the specification for the path surface and Chiltern Society volunteers designed and erected the pinch points at either end.
 Without their help costs would have been much higher.
 It should be noted that horses are not allowed on the footpath because their hooves would damage the mesh under the grass surface and the pinch points are designed to stop them.

 Over the last five years Fiveways has also been our other main area of attention.
 We manage a parcel of land for nature at the junction of the Church Lane bridleway in Aston Rowant with the Lower Icknield Way.
 It is an area steeped in history and we have installed an information board on site.
-Organising tree and shrub planting and propagating wild flowers together with maintenance are major activities.
-A log seat is positioned in a glade by a chalk stream and another positioned overlooking the junction of ways.
+Organising tree and shrub planting and propagating wildflowers together with maintenance are major activities.
+A log seat is positioned in a glade by the chalk stream and another positioned overlooking the junction of ways.

 FAAG lead three parish walks a year jointly with Thames and Wheatley Ramblers and the Chiltern Society.
 Two of our members also lead short historical and nature walks for the School.